bterlson/blog/content/blog/typespec-for-openapi.md

 ## OpenAPI: the good and the not-so-good

 OpenAPI is pretty great at describing the low level details of how an HTTP API works.
-It allows software to understand the shape of an API which in turn enables myriad useful things, like generating documentation, configuring API gateways, or generating test cases.
+It allows software to understand the shape of an API which in turn enables myriad useful things, like generating clients and documentation, configuring API gateways, or generating test cases.
 The fact that OpenAPI is the most widely used language to describe HTTP APIs is a testament to these strengths.

 However, after working with OpenAPI inside Azure, it is also clear to me that OpenAPI suffers a few critical weaknesses.
 Humans don't find OpenAPI particularly pleasant to author and review, whether in JSON or YAML.
 The code generation from OpenAPI is often not stellar despite heroic efforts from many in the community[^1].
 It also struggles when building APIs at scale where its verbosity and lack of reusable components require significant investment in API reviews and governance process.